 During the tests that we ran in the laboratory, the time it took for the camera to go from off to its first capture was an average of 1.6 seconds, while the time it took to bring each subsequent photo was an average of 0.7 seconds (about a second less than its predecessor).
 By using the flash, we could reduce that time to 2.1 seconds.

 In good lighting, the shutter lag, which is the amount of time it takes from pushing the shutter release button to the moment when the image is captured without the need for prefocusing, was 0.3 seconds.
-In dim illumination, the shutter lag was somewhat more significant at 0.5 seconds.
-When you zoom closer, you have to wait for around 0.8 of a second longer.
+The shutter lag was somewhat more significant in dim illumination at 0.5 seconds.
+When you zoom closer, you must wait around 0.8 of a second longer.

 The camera features two continuous shooting modes: autofocus and without.
 In both cases, the camera determines the exposure and focus settings for the first photo taken in the mode.
 The former can achieve a maximum of 1 frame per second, while the latter can reach a maximum of 2.8 frames per second.

-You can take pictures of children, animals, and sporting events if you are adept at predicting activity and learn to live within these restrictions.
-In general, though, I would not suggest it for consistently catching fast-moving scenes, particularly when using the zoom lens or while shooting inside.
+You can take pictures of children, animals, and sporting events if you can predict the activity and learn to live within these restrictions.
+In general, though, I would not suggest it for consistently catching fast-moving scenes, mainly when using the zoom lens or while shooting inside.
 This is especially true in the former case.

 Canon PowerShot SX510 HS Features

-The camera is quite small considering that it has a 30x, f3.4-5.8, 24-720mm lens.
+The camera is relatively small, considering it has a 30x, f3.4-5.8, 24-720mm lens.
 The absence of an electronic viewfinder is likely a contributing factor in this situation (EVF).
 This is a deal-breaker for some folks.
-However, the fact that it has a giant 3-inch LCD screen that becomes bright enough to view in daylight makes it a little bit easier to overlook.
+However, the fact that it has a giant 3-inch LCD screen that becomes bright enough to view in daylight makes it slightly easier to overlook.

 Even though the body is on the smaller side, there is still enough space for big buttons that are simple to operate.
 In addition to the display, menu, and exposure compensation buttons located above and below the navigational scroll wheel, you also receive a button that records movies with only one click.

 The wheel features pressure points at the top, bottom, left, and right sides for adjusting the timer, ISO sensitivity, focus (including manual, regular, and macro), and flash.
 It also surrounds a button labeled “Func./Set.”
-Because the wheel is sensitive and has tactile stops, it will be difficult for you to accidentally pick something other than what you intended.
+Because the wheel is sensitive and has tactile stops, it won’t be easy to accidentally pick something other than what you intended.

 Even if you’re already familiar with Canon cameras, you should still read the handbook on the software disc that includes the camera because its functioning is quite simple to understand.